danielsuit/wharton-competition/README.md

-# wharton-competition-AI
+# wharton-competition
-# An AI created by the Lexington Alpha Team for the Wharton Global High School Investment Competition
+# An ESG based stock selector taking data from online.
+Filtered stocks for the Wharton Global High School Investment Competition

 Run the main.py file